 The same function is found in the Tools menu, as well as an option to update all views at once.

-- Tools menu > Refresh > refresh the data displayed only on the current tabbed view - Tools menu > Refresh All > refresh the data on all the tabbed views or use the Refresh and Refresh All icons on the Tools toolbar.
+Tools menu > Refresh > refresh the data displayed only on the current tabbed view or use the Refresh and Refresh All icons on the Tools toolbar.